intuitivetp/terraform-gcs-poc/docs/demo-playbook.md

 - Run `make clean demo` once before the session to populate diagrams/tests for screenshots.
 - Prepare Mermaid Live Editor or VS Code’s Mermaid preview if you want to render diagrams live.
 - Log in to GitHub and open the latest successful `IaC to Visual Pipeline (AI-Enhanced)` run in a browser tab.
+- Decide whether you want to highlight a **real** Terraform apply—set the workflow dispatch input `run_real_apply=true` and ensure GCP credentials/state bucket secrets are configured before the meeting.

 ## Live Walkthrough (3 minutes)
 ```bash